 Board Member, Treasurer

-I create as an artistic photographer (many of the images on this site are mine), work in small business finance, and am a yoga enthusiast, dog mom to Jake and Lucy, and gardener.
-LIMR is where I get to contribute to the healing of our world.
+My personal mission is that we are all free to be.
+I'm a proud tree-hugger and a Seahawks fan.
+I work in small business finance, and am a yoga enthusiast, dog mom to Jake and Lucy, and gardener.
+I'm honored to work with this group which contributes to the healing of our world.

 Experienced Operations and Facilities Manager with a diverse sales and customer service background.
 Husband, Father and practitioner of QiGong.

 A former team leader for Back on My Feet, and an active volunteer in my church, I love people and believe everyone matters.
 I believe that love will bring peace and unity to our world.
 My wife and I love the outdoors; we are moms to some amazingly cute fur babies; and I strive to show compassion to all living things.

 Helping others grow and thrive was the best part of my career in hospitality and I want to continue this now that I am retired.
 I am a conservative and a lean towards the Republican party.
 I fully enjoy retirement -- fly fishing, sports car club, road trips, but mostly, I am blessed with living down the street from my daughter, son-in-law and grandkids.

 Wife, Mother of Six, Autism and Down Syndrome Advocate, problem-solver, avid reader, home-educator, dental office financial manager, writer, singer, Conservative, and Christian.
 I’m passionate about building relationships/connections and making my community a better place for all.

 Serial Entrepreneur.
 Master fire builder.
 Camper.
 Ocean swimmer.
 Reader.
 Lover of words, pictures, and great big ideas that require both to be expressed well.
 I live at the ocean with my partner.
 I love being outside and learning new things constantly.
 I am a huge fan of people and appreciate challenging my brain to listen to different perspectives.
 (She/her)